 Visit Egypt's most iconic sites: the Pyramids of Giza and the unblinking Sphinx, guardian of the mortuary complex.
-The Sphinx was poetically described by the writer John Lawson Stoddard as "grand in its loneliness; veiled in the mystery of unnamed ages."
+The Sphinx was poetically described by the writer John Lawson unnamed ages."

 After lunch, explore the atmospheric Cairo Museum with its collections of statues, mummies, and pharaonic treasures.
 Later, explore the Khan el Khalili Bazaar, a souk famed for its precious and semi-precious jewellery.